felixhagspiel/jsOnlyLightbox/README.md

 Show or hide the default next- & prev-buttons.

-###	`{closeId: 'elementId'}`
-Here you can pass your own closebutton-ID if you want to use your own element for closing the box.
-The regular close-button won't be displayed then.

 ###	`{boxId: 'elementId'}`
 Here you can pass an ID if you want to use your own box-element.
 Images will be appended to that element then.
 The element will receive a class "jslghtbx-active" when opened, so style this class properly (you need at least to remove visibility by default and add it on active).
 If you want it to look like the default-box, just add the class "jslghtbx" to the box-element.